By Terrance Turner

 The Fifteenth Amendment prohibits denial of the right to vote based on race.
 After the 15th Amendment passed in 1870, states including Texas used methods like poll taxes to restrict minority voting.
 In Texas, eligible voters had to pay between $1.50 and $1.75 in order to vote.
 The poll tax disproportionately affected African-Americans and Mexican-Americans, but poor whites were impacted as well.
 The 24th Amendment, passed in 1964, banned poll taxes in federal elections.
 The 1965 Voting Rights Act authorized the Attorney General to investigate their use in state and local elections.

 “I know what it was like when my parents had to pay and buy a poll tax.
-I know what it was like when the people were beat, dogs were leased on them, fire hose [was used] — and we were mistreated.
+I know what it was like when the people were beat[en], dogs were leased on them, fire hose [was used] — and we were mistreated.
 And I know the struggle that came along before that bill was signed in 1965,” Thompson said.

-Today, they met with Vice President Kamala Harris — all 57 representatives.
+Today, the legislators met with Vice President Kamala Harris — all 57 representatives.
 Harris commended them for their “bold, courageous action”.
 And late this afternoon, West Virginia senator Joe Manchin (D-WV) said he will meet with the representatives.
 Manchin is a key vote for any voting rights legislation that reaches the Senate.

 UPDATE (July 17): Three of the Texas Democrats have tested positive for COVID-19, according to multiple sources including Axios.
 The House Democratic Caucus says that the three unnamed lawmakers are all vaccinated.
 One tested positive on Friday night; two more tested positive this morning, after a rapid test.
 The Caucus says it is following COVID-19 protocols: